makerdao/community/governance/votes/December 2024 out-of-schedule spell.md

 - Increase the [Dai Savings Rate (DSR)](https://sky-atlas.powerhouse.io/A.3.2.2.2_Dai_Savings_Rate/8e289e71-7ec5-4ce5-8d4d-41aab7a50f53|57eab733e951) by 2 percentage points from 11.50% to **13.50%**.
 - Increase the [Sky Savings Rate (SSR)](https://sky-atlas.powerhouse.io/A.3.2.2.3_Sky_Savings_Rate/73d91126-21c9-4e8a-bedf-8a51a432bb59|57eab733e951) by 2 percentage points from 12.50% to **14.50%**.

+The Spark Effective DAI Borrow Rate is tied to the DSR.
+Consequently, the above changes will increase it by ~2 percentage points from ~12.50% to **~14.50%**.

 ## Review

 Community debate on these topics can be found on the Sky [Governance forum](https://forum.sky.money).
 Please review any linked threads to inform your position before voting.